Identity document: United Kingdom

 The UK had an identity card during World War II as part of a package of emergency powers; this was abolished in 1952 by repealing the National Registration Act 1939.
 Identity cards were first proposed in the mid-1980s for people attending football matches, following a series of high-profile hooliganism incidents involving English football fans.
 However, this proposed identity card scheme never went ahead as Lord Taylor of Gosforth ruled it out as "unworkable" in the Taylor Report of 1990.

 The Identity Cards Act 2006 implemented a national ID scheme backed by a National Identity Register – an ambitious database linking a variety of data including Police, Health, Immigration, Electoral Rolls and other records.
 Several groups such as No2ID formed to campaign against ID cards in Britain and more importantly the NIR database, which was seen as a "panopticon" and a significant threat to civil liberties.
-The scheme saw setbacks after the Loss of United Kingdom child benefit data (2007) and other high-profile data losses turned public opinion against the government storing large, linked personal datasets.
+The scheme saw setbacks after data were leaked on child benefit claimants in 2007, and from other high-profile databases, which turned public opinion against the government storing large, linked personal datasets.

 Various partial rollouts were attempted such as compulsory identity cards for non-EU residents in Britain (starting late 2008), with voluntary registration for British nationals introduced in 2009 and mandatory registration proposed for certain high-security professions such as airport workers.
 However, the mandatory registrations met with resistance from unions such as the British Airline Pilots' Association.

 After the 2010 general election a new coalition government was formed.
 Both parties had pledged to scrap ID cards in their election manifestos.
 The 2006 act was repealed by the Identity Documents Act 2010 which also required that the nascent NIR database be destroyed.
 The Home Office announced that the national identity register had been destroyed on February 10, 2011.
 Prior to the 2006 Act, work had started to update British passports with RFID chips to support the use of ePassport gates.
 This continued, with traditional passports being replaced with RFID versions on renewal.

-Driving licences, particularly the photocard driving licence introduced in 1998, and passports are now the most widely used ID documents in the United Kingdom, but the former cannot be used as travel documents, except within the Common Travel Area.
-However, driving licences from the UK and EU countries are usually accepted within EU and EFTA countries for identity verification.
-Most people do not carry their passports in public without knowing in advance that they are going to need them as they do not fit in a typical wallet and are relatively expensive to replace.
-Consequently, driving licences are the most common and convenient form of ID in use, along with PASS-accredited cards, used mainly for proof-of-age purposes.
+Driving licences, particularly the photocard driving licence introduced in 1998, and passports are widely used as proof of identity.
+Driving licences from the UK and EU countries are usually accepted within EU and EFTA countries for identity verification.
+Most people do not carry their passports in public; consequently, driving licences, when held, are the most common and convenient form of ID in use, along with PASS-accredited cards, used mainly for proof-of-age purposes.
 Unlike a travel document, they do not show the holder's nationality or immigration status.
-For proof-of-age purchases, a provisional driving license is often used by those who do not hold a full driving license, as they are easy to obtain.
+To prove age, as required for some purposes, an easily obtained provisional driving license can be used.